serine/scripts/bds/README.md

   2. Several `picard` pre-processing steps for `RNA-SeQC` run later. `picard` produces, sorted, reordered bam files with marked duplicates.
 This is prerequisite for `RNA-SeQC` run

-  3. `htseq-count` that count how many reads mapped one genes
+  3. `featureCouunts` that count how many reads mapped one genes

+### Work in progress

+I'm working on including `fastqc` report at the first item to run in the pipeline